pypi/warehouse/.github/ISSUE_TEMPLATE/bug-report.md

 **My Platform**
 <!--
     Any details about your specific platform:
     * If the problem is in the browser, what browser, version, and OS?
     * If the problem is with a command-line tool, what version of that tool?
+    * If the problem is with connecting to PyPI, include some details about your network, including SSL/TLS implementation in use, internet service provider, and if there are any firewalls or proxies in use.
 -->

 **Additional context**